Licensed Clinical Mental Health Counselor

-Joe has been practicing counseling since 2004.
-His approach is rooted in person-centered counseling and in his training as a meditation teacher.
-He works primarily with people who are navigating challenging life transitions, grief and loss, depression and anxiety, and spiritual inquiry.
+I have been practicing counseling since 2004 and my approach is rooted in person-centered theory and meditation.
+I often work with people who are navigating challenging life transitions, spiritual inquiry, grief and loss, depression and anxiety, and problematic substance use.

 Pointers to Joe's Counseling Style